 Tropical rain forests (TRFs) possess an incredibly diverse flora and fauna making up half of the world’s biodiversity.
 Understanding how this diversity is generated is critical if we are to protect it (Mace et al. 2003).
 Central Africa hosts the world’s second largest continuous extent of TRF (Linder 2001).
 Climatic fluctuations during the Pleistocene and associated glacial forest refugia are suggested to have influenced how genetic diversity is distributed in Central African rain forests (CAR) (Hardy et al. 2013).
 However, the nature (Anhuf et al. 2006; Diamond and Hamilton 1980; Maley 1996; Bonnefille 2007) and importance of forest refugia continue to be intensely debated (Cowling et al. 2008; Lezine et al. 2019).
 Population genetic studies within CAR plant species document differing levels of response to past climatic fluctuations (reviewed in Hardy et al. 2013).
 Conversely, one major phylogeographic pattern common to many CAR plant species studied is the existence of a phylogeographic barrier along a North-South axis around 0-3°N (see Fig. 1A; Hardy et al. 2013; Faye et al. 2016; Heuertz et al. 2014).
 There appears to be no visible geographic barrier to explain this break as continuous rain forest exists across the entire area.
 This North-South phylogeographic barrier corresponds, however, to the central African climatic hinge, an inversion zone between the northern and southern rainy seasons (Hardy et al; 2013).
 Interestingly, this barrier is rarely recovered in phylogeographic studies of animals and thus seems to affect a greater effect on plants groups (e.g. Fuchs and Bowie 2015; Bohoussou et al. 2015; Bell et al. 2017; Blatrix et al. 2017).

 Three main hypotheses have been suggested to explain how this North-South genetic discontinuity originated (Hardy et al. 2013).
 First, TRF might have disappeared (repeatedly) along the climatic hinge during past climatic fluctuations, isolating allopatric north/south populations, which subsequently recolonised the area.
+In this case we would expect past climate models to show that suitable habitat disappeared along the hinge during glacial periods when forests retract.
 Second, because seasons are inverted across the hinge, flowering time might be displaced between northern and southern populations preventing interbreeding and gene flow.
 If flowering occurs at different times of the year either side of the inversion it may indicate this scenario helped shape patterns in genetic structure.
 Third, successful colonisation across the climatic hinge may be limited by factors such as environmental differences (e.g. changing levels of water stress).
 If this was the case, we would expect ecological niches of populations either side of the hinge to be significantly different.
 At present, little is known about the relative importance of these three scenarios so we aim to identify which, if any, have contributed to this common genetic discontinuity.

 The phylogeographic approach (Avise et al. 1987) can unravel the history of populations, and ultimately uncover which processes have shaped current patterns of diversity.
 It is therefore an ideal framework to study how the climatic inversion, and other factors, have shaped patterns of intraspecific diversity in CAR plants.
 High-throughput sequencing allows the generation of phylogeographic datasets consisting of large numbers of independently segregating nuclear loci that can account for coalescent stochasticity (Edwards et al. 2016) where studies with small numbers of markers fall short.
 Genomic data can also be used to reconstruct the spatial evolutionary history of species by inferring phylogenetic trees among populations and dispersal dynamics.
 These approaches can help us to understand relationships among populations on either side of the climatic inversion and how often lineages traversed this barrier.